deltaDNA/ios-sdk/README.md

 ```

+On the first run it will create a new user id and send a `newPlayer` event.
+On every call it will send a `gameStarted` and `clientDevice` event.

 #### iOS 9 Support

 Since iOS 9, all HTTP connections are forced to be HTTPS.
 To allow HTTP to be used you need to add the following key to your Info.plist file.